 EAA embodies The Spirit of Aviation through the world’s most engaged community of aviation enthusiasts.
 EAA’s 220,000 members and 900 local chapters enjoy the fun and camaraderie of sharing their passion for flying, building, and restoring recreational aircraft.
 For more information on EAA and its programs, call 800-JOIN-EAA (800-564-6322) or go to www.eaa.org.
 For continual news updates, connect with www.twitter.com/EAA.

-On Oct 5, 2011, history quietly was made near the small town of Warkworth, Ontario, Canada.
-That day saw the first manned flight of a fixed wing all-electric VTOL aircraft.
+On October 5, 2011, history quietly was made near the small town of Warkworth, Ontario, Canada.
+That day saw the first manned flight of a fixed-wing all-electric VTOL aircraft.
 This event prompted the formation of a stealth company with the sole purpose of pursuing the development of this new unique technology.
-In September of 2014, the Company reorganized as OPENER and relocated the majority of its operations to Silicon Valley in California to pursue an unencumbered and accelerated development timeline.
+In September of 2014, the Company reorganized as OPENER Aero and relocated the majority of its operations to Silicon Valley in California to pursue an unencumbered and accelerated development timeline.

 Find videos and more information at https://opener.aero.